TheMarex/prosem/Niklaus/RandomWalk.md

 # Random Walk

-Using the previous definition for TM that can use randomization we can execute the following algorithm, which we will call *RandomWalk*.
+Using the previous definition for TM that can use randomization, we can execute the following algorithm, which we will call *RandomWalk*.

 ## The algorithm